 Since the 1950s, plans were made for an economic corridor stretching from the Chinese heartland to Pakistan’s ports on the Arabian Sea.
 Ever since the completion of the Gwadar port in 2006, Chinese interests in that particular region has been rekindled.

-The expansion of the port was temporarily halted due to political instability in Pakistan and the fall of General Parvez Musharraf and outbreak of the Waziristan war in North-west Pakistan.
+The expansion of the port was temporarily halted due to political instability in Pakistan and the fall of General Parvez Musharraf and the outbreak of the Waziristan war in North-west Pakistan.

 The launch of CPEC was officially announced when China and Pakistan signed an agreement to commence work on the $46 billion agreement, which is 20% of Pakistan’s annual GDP.